 The Board of Directors and Meetings of the Board of Directors

 The Board of Directors consists of twelve directors, including Audit and Supervisory Committee members, and holds monthly meetings.
 It makes important management decisions and oversees the Company’s operations.
 The outside directors allow for appropriate decision making and rational management supervision by the board, from objective and neutral perspectives.
 Agendas for the Board of Directors’ meetings include management plans, important organization personnel matters, and large investments and loans.

 Audit and Supervisory Committee

 The Company has the Audit and Supervisory Committee, which is organized by three members, including two full-time members.
 The Committee monitors the overall performance of duties by directors.
 Two of the members are independent officers and the other has considerable expertise in financial accounting.
 To enhance auditing activities of the Audit and Supervisory Committee, employees who specialize in supporting the Audit and Supervisory Committee to execute their duties are placed.

 Corporate Governance Report

 Reinforcing Internal Controls

 The Chiyoda Group constantly conducts self-assessments of existing internal control functions and reinforces internal control systems.
-In addition, the Company has established the Internal Audit Unit as an autonomous unit to perform evaluations.
+In addition, the Company has established the Internal Audit Department as an autonomous unit to perform evaluations.
 Chiyoda has a system in place for auditing the development and operation of a suitable overall internal control framework and constituent components, and for submitting reports to the Executive Committee.

 In addition, to enhance internal controls, the Company has established the Internal Control Committee, which coordinates and summarizes the opinions voiced within the Company.
 The Internal Control Committee proposes improvements on internal controls to the Executive Committee, whenever it considers necessary.